 Mount Sneffels Classic Route - Yankee Boy Basin is a 8.9 mile heavily trafficked out and back trail located near Ridgway, Colorado that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs are also able to use this trail.

 off road driving

 My favorite CO fourteener never disappoints!
 Nice moderate hike.
 The scree can make things a bit interesting so trekking poles are a good idea for the descent.

 Definitely difficult.
 Especially skree field but worth it.
 Spectacular views!!!

 TREKKING POLES.
 You'll need them for the steep scree section both going up and coming down.
 Absolutely beautiful views and the V notch near the summit makes you feel all the more accomplished when summiting.

 We actually completed the topgun approach which links the ridgeline between Yankee boy and sneffels.
 The scree was as expected at 40 degrees -ish but there was absolutely nobody else on it until it linked up with the classic route.
 There was Little bit of snow still left in the couloir but easily manageable with basic skills. take care if you are completing the topgun approach because it contains class 4+ navigation in sections depending on your route.